isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-level-yard/index.md

 * **Prevents Erosion: ** Proper grading directs water away slowly, reducing the likelihood of soil erosion, especially on slopes.

-4. **Increases Property Value and Curb Appeal: ** * A well
-- maintained, level lawn and properly graded landscape significantly boost your home's curb appeal and can increase its overall property value.
+4. **Increases Property Value and Curb Appeal: ** * A well-maintained, level lawn and properly graded landscape significantly boost your home's curb appeal and can increase its overall property value.
 It shows attention to detail and proactive maintenance.

 In summary, leveling your yard is a foundational step for any healthy and functional landscape, addressing immediate problems and preventing future, more severe issues.